labordynamicsinstitute/ldilab-manual/11-04-workflow-data.md

 :::{tab-item} CCSS

-- [ ] Access the CCSS environment: [shortcut to Cloud](https://client.wvd.microsoft.com/arm/webclient/v2/index.html), for other access, see
+- [ ] Access the CCSS environment: [shortcut to Cloud](https://client.wvd.microsoft.com/arm/webclient/v2/index.html), for other access, see [Appendix](windows-remote).
 - [ ] Ensure that you have set up your CCSS environment (see [appendix](setup-bash))
 - [ ] On CCSS, the data will be stored locally.
   - In some cases, you may be asked to use (restricted) data on the S: drive.
 Follow instructions as you receive them.